Donskelle/pwa-helpers/packages/functions/updateFoundCallback/index.md

 Calls the callback function, when another service worker is ready to be activated.
 Your callback gets another function as parameter to start the update progress.

-When you trigger the update progress, a message with data type `SKIP_WAITING` will be send to the Service Worker to force skipWaiting execution in sw.
-Also its setting up a listener for active sw change, when this happens a reload will be triggered to avoid potenital problems between installed files in different version.
+When you call the function, a message with data type `SKIP_WAITING` will be send to the Service Worker to force skipWaiting execution in sw.
+You can also setup a listener controlling Service Worker change, when this happens a reload will be triggered to avoid potential problems between installed files in different version.

 Setup handler in service worker manually by adding the following code: